 Violent protests, free marijuana usher in Trump inaugural

-President Donald J. Trump's highly orchestrated inauguration took place at the U.S. Capitol well away from the widespread protests throughout the District of Columbia.
-The main show of opposition will take place Saturday at the Women's March on Washington, which has attracted hundreds of organizations and tens of thousands of protesters.
+Security personnel gather on Pennsylvania Avenue before the presidential inauguration of President-elect Donald Trump, Friday, Jan.
+20, 2017, in Washington.
+WASHINGTON - President Donald J. Trump's highly orchestrated inauguration took place at the U.S. Capitol well away from the widespread protests throughout the District of Columbia.

 Add your comments below